aggiejiang/crosslingual-offensive-language-survey/README.md

-# Cross-lingual Offensive Language Survey
+# A Survey of Cross-lingual Offensive Language Detection

 This repo summarises all resources used in our survey paper "Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges" (see the paper [here](https://arxiv.org/abs/2401.09244)).